NEARL: Interacted Query Adaptation with Orthogonal Regularization for Medical Vision-Language Understanding: Experiment

 \subsection{Experimental Settings}

 \textbf{Dataset.} We comprehensively evaluate the proposed method on three public medical datasets: Pneumonia~\cite{2018_cell_OCT_pneumonia_dataset}, Alzheimer~\cite{2007_brain_dataset}, and Retina~\cite{2018_cell_OCT_pneumonia_dataset}.
-These datasets vary in two key aspects: (1) lesion sites, covering pneumonia, Alzheimer's disease, and diabetic macular Edema; and (2) modalities, including X-ray, MRI, and OCT.

-\begin{itemize} \item\textbf{Pneumonia~\cite{2018_cell_OCT_pneumonia_dataset}.} contains 5856 chest radiograph images that were classified into normal lungs and pneumonia.
-We split the data according to the division principle provided in \cite{vip_2024_miccai}.
-Finally, we split the dataset into 4710, 522, and 624 for training, validation, and test. \item\textbf{Alzheimer~\cite{2007_brain_dataset}.} consists of 80,000 brain MR images.
-The images have been divided into train and test with four subclasses: Non-demented, Very mild dementia, Mild dementia and Moderate dementia.
-We extracted images of Mild dementia and Moderate dementia, and randomly selected data from Non-demented groups to balance positive and negative samples.
-Finally, we split the dataset into 7033, 1758, and 2199 for training, validation, and test. \item\textbf{Retina~\cite{2018_cell_OCT_pneumonia_dataset}.} contains a total of 76,607 images of Choroidal Neovascularization (CNV), Diabetic Macular Edema (DME), Yellow deposits under the retina (DRUSEN) and normal eyes (NROMAL).
-The dataset is divided into training set, validation set and test set.
-We only selected DME and NORMAL for the experiment.
-Finally, we split the dataset into 11887, 1857, and 1859 for training, validation, and test. \end{itemize}
+These datasets vary in two key aspects: (\textit{i}) lesion sites, covering pneumonia, Alzheimer's disease, and diabetic macular edema; and (\textit{ii}) imaging modalities, including X-ray, MRI, and OCT. \textbf{Pneumonia} contains 5,856 chest radiograph images categorized as normal or pneumonia.
+We split the data according to the division protocol of~\cite{vip_2024_miccai}, resulting in a 4,710/522/624 split for training, validation, and testing. \textbf{Alzheimer} comprises 80,000 brain MR images across four stages: non-demented, very mild dementia, mild dementia, and moderate dementia.
+To balance positive and negative samples, we select mild and moderate dementia cases together with a random subset of non-demented images, resulting in a 7,033/1,758/2,199 split for training, validation, and testing. \textbf{Retina} contains 76,607 OCT images that cover four conditions: choroidal neovascularization (CNV), diabetic macular edema (DME), drusen, and normal eyes.
+We select DME and normal samples for evaluation.
+The final dataset is partitioned into 11,887 training, 1,857 validation, and 1,859 test images.

-\textbf{Implementation Details.} We use ViT-B/16 as the vision backbone, and average the results of three seeds.
-We apply USEformer and OCA on each layer of the image and text encoder.
-The model is trained on an NVIDIA RTX 3090 GPU and the training epoch is set to 50.
-We set the number of layers $M$ as 6, the number of query tokens $N^q$ as 32, the dimension of each query token $D^q$ as 128, the rank as 8, and the temperature parameter \textit{$\tau$} as 1e-2.
+\textbf{Implementation Details.} We adopt ViT-B/16 as the visual backbone and set the text embedding dimension to 512, following the original CLIP setting.
+We use natural-domain CLIP mainly for fair comparison with prior medical CLIP adaptation methods~\cite{xcoop_2024_miccai,vip_2024_miccai}.
+All results are averaged over three random seeds.
+The same USEformer is shared across encoder layers and is repeatedly used to produce cross-modal representations from layer-specific image and text features.
+OCA is inserted into each layer of both the image and text encoders to inject the corresponding cross-modal residuals.
+The model is trained on a single NVIDIA RTX 3090 GPU for 50 epochs.
+We set the number of cross-attention blocks in USEformer $M$ to 6, the number of query tokens $N^q$ to 32, the query token dimension $D^q$ to 128, the adapter rank to 8, and the temperature parameter $\tau$ to $1\times10^{-2}$.